 To avoid the crowds by getting to Plitvice Lakes at opening, I opted to stay in the neighboring town of Korenica.
 When I arrived at my hostel in Korenica, my anticipation started to rise as I heard people who’d visited earlier that day buzzing about the beauty of the lakes and waterfalls.
 I also met two other solo female travelers at the hostel and we decided to explore the lakes together.

-It was an early wakeup call for the 6:25 am bus, but we made it to Entrance 1 just before the 7:00 am opening time.
-We were about the 15th people in line and we watched the line grow behind us as we waited.
+A public bus stops in Korenica at 6:25 am and the majority of hostel guests were on it.
+We made it to Entrance 1 just before the park opened at 7:00 am.
+Even still, we were about the 15th people in line and we watched the line grow behind us as we waited.
 We paid our entrance fee, excited at the thought that we’d beat the crowd.

 Upon entering, we were immediately greeted with a jaw-dropping view of a large waterfall careening down the side of the limestone mountain into teal blue waters below.
 The rising morning sun highlighting the rushing water.

 We made our way down the boardwalk, greeted with picture perfect vistas at every turn.
 The deep teal water contrasted beautifully with the grey and white limestone rock.
 As the sun rose higher it deepened the blue tones of the water.
 The sound of the waterfalls grew louder, promising that we were getting closer to the magic.
 After a final turn, we arrived at the base of the impressive waterfall we saw upon entering.
 The trail ended here, so we turned back to the route towards the upper lakes.

 We were in search of the perfect bird’s eye view.
 This took us out of the park and away from the gathering crowds.
 We followed a dirt path, crossed a wooden bridge, and finally came to this view.